 Our audio guides create a journey of audio discovery, brought to life by a narrator, oral reminiscences, sound effects, music and/or characterisation.
 They add a layer of magic to any walk, trail or hike.

 Audio trails are at their most engaging when they use the voices of people who know those stories best.
 Involving young people in the process is a very rewarding experience too.

 Audio trails (you may called them audio guides or audio tours) are unobtrusive and provide stories without visitors having to look at a screen, booklet or interpretation panel.
 They are a perfect solution for visually impaired visitors.
 They are created as MP3 files – a universal music format – and are easily added to a website, app or museum/visitor centre hardware, ready to be enjoyed by visitors.

-Our Audio Tour Guide hardware has a traditional keypad AND content can also be triggered by 3 different types of proximity tags.
+Content is activated with traditional keypad, plus 3 different types of proximity tags.
 Audio can be synchronised with video and the guide has a unique anti-theft alarm function.
 Read more.

 We run workshops to assist you with digital storytelling.
-Whether you are undertaking an oral history project and/or creating an audio trail, we can advise you on what equipment to use; what to do before, during and after an interview; how to write an engaging script etc. Plus we’ll pass on other useful tips we’ve learnt along the way.
+Whether you are undertaking an oral history project and/or creating an audio trail visitor experience, we can advise you on what equipment to use; what to do before, during and after an interview; how to write an engaging script etc. Plus we’ll pass on other useful tips we’ve learnt along the way.

 Our workshops are fun and informal, but very informative, as the following comments testify: